On rationality for $C_2$-cofinite vertex operator algebras

-Thus the conjecture of \cite{Hu-conj, CG, GR} may be stated as follows: If $V$ is a strongly finite vertex operator algebra, then the category $\cC$ of grading-restricted generalized $V$-modules should be a factorizable finite ribbon category.
-This conjecture includes the assertion that the tensor category $\cC$ should be rigid, with duals given by the contragredient modules of \cite{FHL}.
+The factorizability conjecture of \cite{Hu-conj, CG, GR} for the tensor category $\cC$ of modules for a strongly finite vertex operator algebra includes the assertion that the tensor category $\cC$ should be rigid, with duals given by the contragredient modules of \cite{FHL}.
 Our first main theorem is that if $\cC$ is already known to be rigid, then $\cC$ is indeed factorizable (see Theorem \ref{thm:factorizability} below): \begin{mthm} Let $V$ be an $\NN$-graded simple self-contragredient $C_2$-cofinite vertex operator algebra and let $\cC$ be the braided tensor category of grading-restricted generalized $V$-modules.
 If $\cC$ is rigid, then $\cC$ is a factorizable finite ribbon category. \end{mthm}

-This theorem applies to at least one series of vertex operator algebras with non-semisimple representation theory, namely, the triplet algebras $\cW(p)$ for integers $p\geq 2$, which are subalgebras of certain rank-one lattice vertex operator algebras with modified conformal vectors.
-They are $C_2$-cofinite \cite{AM} and their module categories are rigid \cite{TW}, so Main Theorem \ref{mthm:factorizability} implies that their module categories are factorizable (although it is not too difficult to check directly that their braidings are nondegenerate \cite{GN}).
+Since the first version of this paper was completed, this theorem has been applied to the finite cyclic orbifolds of the triplet algebras $\cW(p)$ for integers $p\geq 2$ \cite{CMY-typical-singlet}.
+The automorphism group of $\cW(p)$ contains $\ZZ/m\ZZ$ for all $m\in\ZZ_+$, and the $\ZZ/m\ZZ$-fixed-point subalgebra $\cW(p)^{\ZZ/m\ZZ}$ is strongly finite \cite{ALM}.
+It is then shown in \cite{CMY-typical-singlet} that the tensor category of $\cW(p)^{\ZZ/m\ZZ}$-modules is rigid, so Main Theorem \ref{mthm:factorizability} implies that this tensor category is factorizable.
 Another well-known class of non-rational $C_2$-cofinite vertex operator algebras is the even subalgebras of symplectic fermion vertex operator superalgebras \cite{Ab}, which are certain extensions of tensor powers of $\cW(2)$.
-It is probably possible to use the vertex operator algebra extension theory of \cite{CKM1} to show that symplectic fermion algebras have rigid module categories, and then Main Theorem \ref{mthm:factorizability} will apply to these examples as well.
+It has now been proved in \cite{McR-Deligne}, using the vertex operator algebra extension theory of \cite{CKM1}, that the symplectic fermion algebras have rigid module categories, and thus Main Theorem \ref{mthm:factorizability} applies to these examples as well.

 Our second main theorem gives a criterion for the module category $\cC$ of a strongly finite vertex operator algebra $V$ to be rigid, in terms of the characters of $V$-modules.
 The \textit{character} of a $V$-module $W$ is the graded trace of the vertex operator $Y_W$, and it is a genus-one correlation function in the conformal field theory associated to $V$: